fioprotocol/fiosdk_typescript/examples/FioTransactionHistory/readme.md

 }
 ```

-The `trnsfiopubky` transactions show tokens movement after user sent tokens using `transfer_tokens_pub_key` endpoint.
-For single sent you can see several transactions with same `trx_id`.
-Also, such sent creates one `transfer` transaction for the fee which also has that `trx_id`.
-So in most cases for such sent you would see one `transfer` and three `trnsfiopubky` transactions.
+The `trnsfiopubky` transactions show tokens transferred using the `transfer_tokens_pub_key` endpoint.
+For a single transfer, you will see several transactions with same `trx_id`.
+In addition, there will also be one `transfer` transaction for the fee which has the same `trx_id`.
+So, in most cases for each FIO transfer you will see one `transfer` and three `trnsfiopubky` transactions.

-To create one in the end we need to skip `trnsfiopubky` that already processed and update with fee amount from `transfer` transaction.
+To capture the FIO transfer transaction, you will need to process data from `trnsfiopubky` and update the transaction data with the fee amount from the `transfer` transaction.

-Here what we need to do when processing `trnsfiopubky` transaction:
+An example of processing a `trnsfiopubky` transaction:
 ```
 const {
   act: { name: trxName, data }